 - Equal-Opportunity Evil: Each lineup has shown significant diversity compared to every other adventuring party and evil organization in the comic.

-- Evil Counterparts: Nale intentionally invokes this but later defies it.
+- Evil Counterpart: Nale intentionally invokes this but later defies it.

 - Five-Bad Band: Hard to pin down apart from the first three, but...

 - Goldfish Poop Gang: Lampshaded when our heroes realize that they do not have a permanent solution for disposing of them.
-However, as of comic 913, Nale and Zz'dtri are both dead, Leeky and Pompey both abandoned the Guild ages ago, there's been no sign whatsoever of Hilgya for ages, and Thog is either dead or still imprisoned back in the Empire of Blood.
+However, as of comic #913, Nale and Zz'dtri are both dead, Leeky and Pompey both abandoned the Guild ages ago, there's been no sign whatsoever of Hilgya for ages, and Thog is either dead or still imprisoned back in the Empire of Blood.
 The only member still around and in the game is Sabine, who has been temporarily banished back to the Lower Planes.
 The Linear Guild is, effectively, dead, a rare treatment for the Goldfish Poop Gang.
 Of course, since Sabine is still alive, that doesn't preclude a new itineration of the Guild being formed — perhaps with the goal of taking down Tarquin and his empire.
 It also doesn't rule out the possibility of Sabine or the IFCC Resurrecting either Nale or Zz'drti.

 - Terrible Trio: Once reduced to its core members.